How To Write a Report in 7 Steps (Plus Tips)

 1. Decide on terms of reference

-Many formal reports include a section that details the document's "terms of reference".
+Many formal reports include a section that details the document's "terms of reference" (or ToR).
 These terms include:

 What the report is about